Tim Thomas (ice hockey, born 1974): International play

 During Thomas' college career with the University of Vermont, he was twice named to the United States squad for the World Championships.
 Following his sophomore year, he was chosen for the 1995 World Championships, but did not appear in any games as the United States finished in sixth place.
 He was chosen for the tournament for the second consecutive year in 1996 and made his international debut, playing in 21 minutes for one game, allowing one goal.
 Thomas picked up his first medal as the United States won bronze.

 After graduating from the college program, Thomas was named to Team USA for the 1998 World Championships following his rookie professional season and played his first full international game.
 However, the United States finished a disappointing 12th.
 Thomas would not make another World Championships appearance until 2005, where he was named to Team USA in another limited role, not appearing in any games behind starter Rick DiPietro as they failed to earn a medal.

 Established as an NHL starter following the 2007–08 season, Thomas was named to his fifth World Championships in 2008.
 He appeared in three games before suffering a groin injury, splitting starts with Robert Esche and posting a 1.50 GAA with one shutout against Latvia in the preliminaries.
 The United States finished in sixth place.

 On January 1, 2010, Thomas was selected to be a member of the United States men's hockey team for the 2010 Vancouver Olympics, serving as backup goaltender to the Buffalo Sabres' Ryan Miller.

 On February 26, 2010, Thomas made his Olympic debut in the United States–Finland semi-final, entering the game with approximately 11:30 remaining in the third period and a 6–0 lead.
 He replaced Ryan Miller to prevent any chance of injury to the American starter.

+Thomas wrapped up his hockey career at the 2014 IIHF World Championship.
+The USA was eliminated in the quarterfinals and Thomas finished with a 3.49 GAA and .869 save percentage on 199 shots.